PeterdQuinn/peterdQuinn/README.md

 ### 👋

--  💻      Deep understand of SQL and SQL Server
+-  💻      SQL and SQL Server
 -  💻      I have a deep understanding of the blockchain, migrations(smart contracts), Defi, Nfts and crypto currency.
 -  ⛓       Deep understanding of smart contracts for different blockchains ecosystems.
 -  🌐      Deep understanding of the M.E.R.N stack.